pziegfeld/OpenMDAO-Framework/docs/std_lib/driver.rst

-Similarly, IPOPT has an option to limit the computation by CPU time, in seconds.
+Similarly, IPOPT has an option to limit the computation by CPU time, in seconds, using the *max_cpu* option.
 The default is 1.0e6.

 .. testcode:: IPOPT_show

         self.driver.max_cpu = 1000

-The desired threshold for the constraint violation can be set.
+The desired threshold for the constraint violation can be set using the *constr_viol_tol* option.
 The default is 0.0001.

 .. testcode:: IPOPT_show